 You would start by asking for an introductory session to see if you want to take the counselling forward.
 Many of my clients have just taken it one session at a time for a bit, checking that they feel comfortable and motivated to continue.
 In itself, deciding to have counselling is progress.
 You can expect to find it a relief to have someone to talk problems over with in a safe place.

 What will it cost?

 An initial session will allow you to talk about the changes I could help you to make.
-Cost for introductory session: individuals £50, couples £60; cost per session thereafter individual from £65, (concessions negotiable) or couples £75, (concessions negotiable).
-The fees will take into account your personal circumstances and costs.
+Cost for introductory session: individuals £50 couples £55; cost per session thereafter individuals £60 (concessions negotiable) or couples £65 (concessions negotiable).

 Where is your practice?

 I have two practices, one in Barnes, SW13 and one on the border of Richmond and East Sheen, SW14.
 My counselling rooms are in a welcoming and comfortable clinic and in a pleasant private residential setting.